mikeymaio/me-lance/README.md

 # Me-Lance
-A responsive MEAN stack app for freelancers to manage clients, projects, and invoices.
+A responsive app for freelancers to manage clients, projects, and invoices.
 View the demo here: https://me-lance.herokuapp.com/

 ## Use Case
 Why is this app useful?
 People who choose to work freelance jobs have a number of responsibilities that people who are employed by a company do not face.
 They must keep track of their time and tasks, send invoices, look for their next job, manage their books, and more.
 It is tedious to sit down and remember the tasks and hours worked throughout the billing cycle and generate an invoice for a client.
 Even if one were to keep track of their tasks daily, it still adds time to the work day.
 This app aims to solve that problem.
 With two clicks of a button, an invoice is updated or created with time worked, a description of the task, and the date.
 With this app, when the work day is over, it is really over.
 No more additional, unpaid time updating invoices at the end of the day!